vadorovsky/solana-sdk/README.md

 The publish job will run checks, bump the crate version, commit and tag the bump, publish the crate to crates.io, and finally create GitHub Release with a simple changelog of all commits to the crate since the previous release.

+### Backports

+If you would like to backport a pull request, simply add the appropriate label, named `backport <BRANCH_NAME>`.

+For example, to create a backport to the `maintenance/v2.x` branch, just add the `backport maintenance/v2.x` label.

 ## Testing